MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/3-exercise-specify-monitor-blob-metrics.md

-As a proof of concept exercise, you want to move some simple files into Azure Blob storage to see how the metrics are displayed in the Azure Portal.
+As a proof of concept exercise, you want to move some simple files into Azure Blob storage to see how the metrics are displayed in the Azure portal.
 You will create a new storage group with associated blob storage, then view the different metrics that appear.

-## Create a storage account in the Azure Portal
+## Create a storage account in the Azure portal

 1. Sign into the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account with which you activated the sandbox.